flyingcircusio/fc-nixos/doc/src/devhost.rst

    __EOF__

    $ cat >> environments/dev/provision.sh <<__EOF__
+   COPY ../../../sourcecode /srv/s-dev/
    ECHO $COMPONENT_MANAGEDMYSQL_ADMIN_PASSWORD /etc/local/nixos/mysql.passwd
    __EOF__

-Then, to deploy to your container simply run:
+Then, to deploy to your VM simply run:

 .. code-block:: sh

    $ ./batou deploy dev

-This will create, start and configure the container as necessary.
+This will create, start and configure the VM as necessary.

-If you want to rebuild your container from scratch, you can run:
+If you want to rebuild your VM from scratch, you can run:

 .. code-block:: sh